NotWhiteRice/multi-mod-ide/README.md

     - [ ] Can be added to any vanilla creative tab or CreativeModeTabContext
   - [X] ItemContext
     - [ ] Usable for item creation
-      - [X] Constructable from item properties and classes
+      - [X] Constructable from item properties, classes, and suppliers
-      - [ ] Constructable from suppliers
     - [X] Simplifies creation of item models
     - [ ] Simplifies addition of item tags
     - [ ] Can be added to any vanilla creative tab or CreativeModeTabContext